 How can I learn more about experimental musical instruments?

-Great Music (no particular order)
+Great Music (no particular order, or reason)

 Miles, Hendrix, Coltrane, Bartok, Monk, Dolphy, James Brown, Debussy, Taraf de Haidouks, McLaughlin, Aretha, Manitas de Plata, Ivo Papasov, Bulgarian Women's Choir, Dylan, Parissa and Dastan Ensemble, Buddy Guy, O.V.
 Wright, Odetta, Djivan Gasparian, Jeff Beck, Sam Cooke, Roland Kirk, Nusrat Fatah Ali Khan, Fred Neil, Steve Coleman, Maurizio Kagel, Elvin Jones, King Sunny Ade, Zappa, Django, Bill Evans, Sarah Vaughn, Ravel, Fela Kuti, Sonny Rollins, Jaco, Iva Bittova, Penderecki, Otis Redding, Zawinul, Wayne Shorter, Radio Tarifa, Paganini, Devo, Ornette, Eliot Carter, Gonzalo Rubalcaba, Clifford Brown, Oliver Nelson, Nina Simone, Ellington, Stravinsky, Zakir, Mingus, Chick Corea, Paco, Messiaen, Cannonball, Ayler, Mahalia Jackson, Parween Sultana, Piazolla, Dimi Mint Abba, Captain Beefheart, Harvey Mandel, Jobim, Eno, L. Subramanian, Carmen Linares, Beatles, Who, Zep, Andy Bey, Huun Huur Tu, Paradox Trio, Luiz Bonfa, Stevie Wonder, Cream, Milton Nascimiento, Prince, Sly Stone, Wilson Pickett, Fairfield Four, Joni Mitchell, Satie, Enescu, Albert King, Doors, Denilo Perez, Dafnis Prieto, Cesaria Evora, Yasmin Levy, Debashish Bhattacharya, ONB, Clarence Carter, Ramones, Anour Brahem, Frissel, Tristano, Shadjarian, Harry Partch, Oum Kahlsoum, Okay Temiz, Kurt Elling, Glen Velez, Bismillah Khan, The Bluesbreakers, Otis Rush, Lou Reed, Rom Narayan, Richard Bona, Fred Frith, Tom Cora, Aphex Twin, Horowitz, Sandy Bull, Stanley Clarke, Gary Burton, Joan Baez, Ian and Sylvia, Bert Jansch, The Residents, Cheb Khaled, Sussan Deyhim, Houria Aichi, The Allmann Brothers, Naked City, Masada Strings, Simon Shaheen, Teremeto de Herez, Freddy King, Percy Sledge, Cecil Taylor, The Yardbirds, Moby Grape, Taj Mahal, Bernard Hermann, Stan Getz, Gilberto Gil,